bcdev/snap-cawa/src/main/resources/doc/cawa_processing_system.rst

 Processor Components
 ====================

-The SNAP TCWV and CTP processing system consists of the following SNAP software components:
+The SNAP TCWV and CTP processing system consists of the following SNAP software components and auxiliary datasets:

 - *snap-core* module
 - *snap-gpf* module